 - What Can a Landlord Deduct from a Security Deposit?

-- Normally, a security deposit is equal to one month’s rent.
+- Normally, a security deposit is equal to one (1) months’ rent.

-- Each state has their own set of laws when it comes to security deposit rules.
-Some state even have zero laws.
-In most cases, landlords can not request more than 2 month’s worth of rent for security.
+- Each state has its own set of laws when it comes to security deposit rules.
+In most cases, landlords can not request more than two (2) month’s worth of rent for security.

-A security deposit is measured to one month’s worth of rent.
+A security deposit is measured to one (1) months’ worth of rent.
 If a tenant is paying $500 dollars per month in rent, a landlord would typically require a security deposit payment of $500 dollars prior to allowing the tenant to move-in.
 The amount of the security deposit is based on the tenant’s credit score; the lower the score, the higher the security deposit will be.
-High risk tenants can expect to pay the maximum security deposit amount under law.
+High-risk tenants can expect to pay the maximum security deposit allowable under state law.

-Two major factors decide the fate of a security deposit return; the language written in the rental contract and the security deposit statutes (laws) in your state.
+Two (2) major factors decide the fate of a security deposit return; the language written in the rental contract and the security deposit statutes (laws) in your state.
 After a tenant moves-out of the property, the landlord will inspect for damages.
 If any damages are found, the amount will come out of the security deposit.
-Depending on the State, a landlord is required to return the security deposit within a certain time from the lease termination date.
-For example, in California, a landlord has 60 days to return the security deposit back to the tenant.
+Depending on the state, a landlord is required to return the security deposit within a certain time from the lease termination date.
+For example, in California, a landlord has sixty (60) days to return the security deposit back to the tenant.

 A landlord can deduct almost any loss incurred onto them by the tenant which can include the following:

 - Penalties due to breach of contract;